 In the words of Justin Timberlake, “I think people sometimes don’t pay enough attention to what they do.
 I’ve done well, but the reason is pretty simple: I’ve worked my ass off.
 The toughest thing a performer can do is make it look as if it comes easy.”

-This relates to PR in the sense that we all work so incredibly hard, yet from the outside perspective, it can look simple, easy, nonchalant, when in reality, writing a PR narrative is one of the most difficult things one can do.
+This relates to PR and public relations professionals in the sense that we all work so incredibly hard, yet from the outside perspective, it can look simple, easy, nonchalant, when in reality, writing a PR narrative is one of the most difficult things one can do.